internetofwater/docs.geoconnex.us/docs/contributing/step-2/pygeoapi/providers/index.md

 # Ingesting data from common providers into pygeoapi

-The pygeoapi fork we [previously setup](../deployment.md) makes it easier to publish water data with pygeoapi.
+Once we have [pygeoapi setup](../deployment.md), we can use it to ingest data from common providers and expose it via the endpoint.

+:::note

-In addition to the [default feature providers](https://docs.pygeoapi.io/en/latest/data-publishing/ogcapi-features.html) in pygeoapi core, the [internetofwater/pygeoapi](https://github.com/internetofwater/pygeoapi) fork includes feature providers for:
+Becuase we are using the [internetofwater/pygeoapi](https://github.com/internetofwater/pygeoapi) fork, it includes feature providers for:
 - the ESRI FeatureServer
 -  the CKAN Data API
 - the SODA API
 - Geopandas
 - SPARQL
+- and more

 It also includes modifications that enable the injection of custom templated JSON-LD into the script headers of the HTML pages.
 Both the HTML pages and JSON-LD responses are generated using jinja templates.